-We focus on the value of transferred knowledge from universities to industry and we build a variable, Knowledge, which measures the degree of importance of universities as a source of knowledge for the innovative activities of firms.
+As outlined previously, our focus is on the value of transferred knowledge from universities to industry; consequently; we build a variable, Knowledge, which measures the degree of importance of universities as a source of knowledge for the innovation activities of firms.
 Summary statistics for the variable are reported in Table 1.